Leandromaro/Java-Design-Patterns/README.md

 ## Abstract Factory Pattern
 Abstract Factory pattern is similar to Factory pattern and it’s factory of factories.

+### When to Use Abstract Factory Pattern:

+ - The client is independent of how we create and compose the objects in the system
+ - The system consists of multiple families of objects, and these families are designed to be used together
+ - We need a run-time value to construct a particular dependency

 This guide has taken some examples from [Journaldev](https://www.journaldev.com/1827/java-design-patterns-example-tutorial#singleton-pattern).